Opportunities gets college-level learning in gear for younger students

-(HARLINGEN, Texas) – After so much time spent learning virtually, Lila Quintero is looking forward to being back in the classroom — even if it is the middle of summer vacation.
+(HARLINGEN, Texas) – After so much time spent learning virtually, GEAR UP student Lila Quintero is looking forward to being back in the classroom — even if it is the middle of summer vacation.

 The rising sophomore at Santa Rosa ISD was on campus at Texas State Technical College among a group of students from different Region One school districts for a GEAR UP grant program summer camp.